Caramelized Leek and Onion Pasta

 - 1 cup Heavy Cream

-- ¼ cup Parmesan Cheese, additional to serve
+- ¼ cup Parmesan Cheese, plus more for serving

 Instructions